polkadot-developers/polkadot-docs/develop/parachain-devs/parachain-launch/chain-spec.md

 - The account that controls the `sudo` key
 - Any other genesis state for a pallet

-Nodes also include the compiled WebAssembly for the runtime logic on the chain, so the initial runtime must also be supplied in the chain specification.
+Nodes also require the compiled WebAssembly for executing the runtime logic on the chain, so the initial runtime must also be supplied in the chain specification.

 ## Declaring storage items for a runtime